Dynamic Wisp Removal in JWST NIRCam Images: Wisp Removal

 \subsection{Achieving $\sqrt{T}$ Stacking}

 As a final test, a comparison was made of images stacked using \propane\footnote{https://github.com/asgr/ProPane}.
-The wisp-free stack of F200W data was compared to the wisp-added stack (using the mock template above), and then the wisp-added and corrected stack (`wisp-fixed', using the approach discussed in this work).
-In this test all frames had the same exposure time (419s), so $\sqrt{T}$ depth improvement is equivalent to a $\sqrt{T}$ improvement.
-For the NEP-TDF data used for the template simulations above, the deepest regions of our stack combine as many as eight individual frames (10.7\% of the total area), and due to the masking and dithering strategy used there are many pixels with only one contributing frame (1.6\%).
+The wisp-free stack of F200W data was compared to the wisp-added stack (using the mock template above), and then the wisp-added and corrected stack (`wisp-fixed', using the approach discussed in this work). {In this test all frames had the same exposure time (419s), so a $\sqrt{T}$ depth increase is equivalent to a $\sqrt{N_{frame}}$ relative decrease in the sky noise.} For the NEP-TDF data used for the template simulations above, the deepest regions of our stack combine as many as eight individual frames (10.7\% of the total area), and due to the masking and dithering strategy used there are many pixels with only one contributing frame (1.6\%).
 At nominal depth (most of the area), four frames contribute to the stack.

 To test the impact of stacking, we first create a deep segmentation map using the cosmetically clean F444W data warped (reprojected and resampled) with \propane{} to the same WCS as our target stack.
-To do this we use \profound{} with default settings \citep[for details see][]{2018MNRAS.476.3137R}.
+To do this we run \profound{} with default settings \cite[for details see][]{2018MNRAS.476.3137R}.
 The non-object pixels identified during this process can then be used to measure background statistics, and to confirm whether we are able to achieve $\sqrt{T}$ noise reduction with our wisp removal strategy.

-Firstly, we find that using the wisp-free data we achieve close to a $\sqrt{T}$ increase in image depth (reduction in background root-mean-square noise; or RMS).
+Firstly, we find that using the wisp-free data we achieve close to a $\sqrt{T}$ increase in image depth (reduction in background root-mean-square noise; RMS).
 More precisely, we find our image depth increases as $\frac{\sqrt{T}}{1.012^T}$.
 The slight deviance from perfect $\sqrt{T}$ noise reduction is mostly due to covariance created during stacking (which will always be present when combining non pixel-aligned data) and the presence of non-detected sources in the `background'.
-Also, absolute read-noise levels will prevent $\sqrt{T}$ noise reduction.
+In addition, absolute read-noise levels will prevent $\sqrt{T}$ noise reduction.
 This analysis is used as our best-case-scenario reference measurement for wisp removal.